jschaf/mccc/battle/hammelburg.md

 Patton never freed POW camps, clausewitz guidance.

+"However, as General Patton himself remarked, 'Never send a boy on a man's job, the larger the force and the more violence you use in the attack [...] the smaller will be your proportionate losses.'"[@CPTSheldonL.Thompson1945, page 22]
 No attempt was made to integrate Allied air power into the misison, which by March 1944 was completely dominant.
 Task Force Baum passed out of artillery range after 10 miles, and so operated alone, unafraid and unsupported past Laufach.

+CPT Sheldon's lessons:
+1. A unit should not be given an exploitation mission beyond its inherent capabilities.
+2. Lack of sleep and rest lowers combat efficiency and staying power.
+3. Speed and violence of attack saves time and lives during exploitation.
+4. Proper use of light reconnaissance will conserve the strength of a unit as well as give it security.
+11. Reorganization, to be successful, must be conducted with all possible speed.
+16. Courage and leadership alone cannot insure (sp) the success of an operation.
+[@CPTSheldonL.Thompson1945, page 26,27]

 Secondly, the Task Force did not maintain the sufficient tempo need to complete the raid while still operating within the safety net of